 At that time, China was still closed to foreigners, so if you wanted to study Chinese art or culture you had to go to Taiwan.
 Fortunately for me, when people of means and art fled China as Mao gained control in the 1940’s, they took with them many of China’s great masterpieces.
 They built a large museum in Taiwan’s capitol city of Taipei and I got an apartment just up the road from it.
 Somehow, with a little luck I ended up becoming acquainted with a prominent British art historian who was teaching and working at the museum.
 Through him I gained access to the museum’s vast collection and more importantly became acquainted with someone with a deep knowledge of Chinese art as well as an ability to communicate this to me in English.

 I ended up spending 4 years there and eventually could speak Chinese well.
-However, even if I was fluent in Mandarin I would never have gained as thorough and understanding of the basic principles of Chinese art and how they related to the underlying philosophical and cultural principles had it not need for my opportunity to study under George Rowley.
+However, even if I was fluent in Mandarin I would never have gained as thorough an understanding of the basic principles of Chinese art and how they related to the underlying philosophical and cultural principles had it not been for my opportunity to study under George Rowley.

-Now, about 40 years later I feel like I am finally doing work that builds on those understandings which are grounded in Chinese art over a thousand years old such as the pieces featured below by the artist Fan Kwang.
-But add something of the way our culture works.
+Now, about 40 years later I feel like I am finally doing work that builds on those understandings which are grounded in Chinese art over a thousand years old such as the pieces featured below by the artists Fan Kwang, Guo Xi and Ni Tsan, but add something of the way our culture works.

 Like my so called “conceptual landscape” pieces these paintings are made with rollers allowing the image to repeat itself the way we thumb over memories repeatedly.
 And like memories they blend and are altered by the other feelings and thoughts that we may be having at the same time.